flavioverissimo/Docker_ReverseNginx/README.md

 Second Option

-You only need to make docker-compose.yaml download and execute:
+You just need to download docker-compose.yaml and run:

 ```bash
 # Running docker-compose.yaml